Famine Stela

-The Famine Stela is an inscription written in Egyptian hieroglyphs located on Sehel Island in the Nile near Aswan in Egypt, which tells of a seven-year period of drought and famine during the reign of pharaoh Djoser of the Third Dynasty.
+The Famine Stela is an inscription written in Egyptian hieroglyphs located on Sehel Island in the Nile near Aswan in Egypt, which tells of a seven-year period of drought and famine during the reign of pharaoh Djoser (reigned ca. 2686–2648 BC) of the Third Dynasty.
 It is thought that the stele was inscribed during the Ptolemaic Kingdom, which ruled from 332 to 31 BC.
+The inscription has been tentatively dated to the reign of king Ptolemy V (205 – 180 BC).

 Description

 The Famine Stela was inscribed into a natural granite block whose surface was cut into the rectangular shape of a stela.
 The inscription is written in hieroglyphs and contains 32 columns.
 The top part of the stele depicts three Egyptian deities: Khnum, Satis and Anuket.
 In front of them, Djoser faces them, carrying offerings in his outstretched hands.
-A broad fissure, which already was there at the time of creating the stela, goes through the middle of the rock.
+A broad fissure, which already existed at the time of creating the stela, runs horizontally through the middle of the rock.
 Some sections of the stela are damaged, making a few passages of the text unreadable.